-There’s still huge enthusiasm
+There’s still huge enthusiasm for crypto

 Celebrity investor Kevin O’Leary is especially bullish on crypto.
 In an interview with CNBC in June, he argued the asset has “so much intellectual capacity” and that the “next genius idea” is going to come from the chain community.

 “If you go to any graduating cohort, go engineering, a third of them would want to work in the chain.
 They don’t want to work in the 11 sectors of the economy, they want something new,” the Shark Tank investor said.